ctb/titus-blog/src/2017-data-implies-software.rst

 Where does this leave me?
 I think:

-Archived data has diminished utility if we do not have the ability to analyze it; for most data, this implies software.
+Archived data has diminished utility if we do not have the ability to analyze it; for most data, this means we need software.

 For each data set, we should aim to have at least one fully articulated data processing pipeline (that takes us from data to